 With the more popular towns of Stowe and Burlington located just a stone’s throw away, many travelers heading to Vermont cruise right past the Mad River Valley without a second look.
 Vermont natives, however, know the secret; the Valley has just as much to offer as those other destinations — without the crowds.

-Whether you are an outdoor adventurer searching for fresh powder or a city dweller simply looking to escape the daily grind, the Mad River Valley will not disappoint.
+Whether you are an outdoor adventurer searching for fresh powder or a city dweller simply looking to exchange the daily grind for a classic New England mountain retreat, the Mad River Valley will not disappoint.

 As the state that receives more snow than any other on the east coast, it is no wonder that Vermont is such a popular destination for skiers and snowboarders.
 Sugarbush Resort boasts an impressive 250-inch annual snowfall, 2,600-foot vertical drop, and over 4,000 acres of front and sidecountry terrain, making it the ideal destination for skiers and riders of all ability levels.
 For the avid skier, the renowned Mad River Glen may be worth a visit – but keep in mind, this is a skier-only resort!

 Although a quiet area, the Valley has no shortage of beer bars and restaurants.
 The Blue Stone, located in Waitsfield, has an impressive selection of the state’s finest craft beers as well as a variety of pizzas with locally-sourced ingredients.
 The Mad Taco is a popular local’s spot and offers a variety of local brews and creative (and filling) tacos.